null-rvx/null-rvx/README.md

 **null-rvx/null-rvx**

-- 🔭 I’m currently working on life
+- 🔭 I’m currently working on my life
 - 🌱 I’m currently learning to live the best life possible
 - 👯 I’m looking to collaborate on fun
 - 🤔 I’m looking for help with my life